scrapinghub/web-poet/docs/page-objects/input-validation.rst

 may also be raised from the ``to_item`` method.
-This could come in handy, for example, if after you execute some asynchronous code, such as an :ref:`additional request <additional-requests>`, you find out that you need to retry the original request or use a fallback page object.
+This could come in handy, for example, if after you execute some asynchronous code, such as an :ref:`additional request <additional-requests>`, you find out that you need to retry the original request or use a fallback.

 Input Validation Exceptions